-The Business Logic Processor is where all of the sequential transactions and order matching is processed.
+Processing of the sequential transactions and order matching all happens in the Business Logic Processor.
 It is a single thread that is able to process millions of orders per second.
 This architecture is readily ported to the realm of cryptocurrencies and blockchain designs.

 The role of the Input Disruptor is to gather orders from users from many different sources and assign them in a deterministic order.
 After assigning them an order they become replicated, logged, and broadcast to many redundant business logic processors.
 The tasks of the Input Disruptor are parallel and farmed out to a cluster of computers.

 After the Business Logic Processor has processed the inputs, an Output Disruptor takes care of notifying anyone who cares about the results.
 This is also a highly parallel task.

 Ultimately, LMAX was able to process 6 million transactions per second through the Business Logic Processor, using a single core of a commodity CPU and Java virtual machine.
 Proof there's no need for cryptocurrency and smart contract platforms to reach for clustered solutions when they are not even processing 10 transactions per second.